Hiking in Tibet is a fantastic experience – all adventure lovers should plan to do it at least once in their life!

 Get a guide

 Having a good guide book is a great idea, but having an actual guide (or going on a guided tour) is even better!
+You really don’t want to hike this alone (in fact, I never recommend hiking alone and you can ready why here).
 Utilize local knowledge and get all the vital information such as when to go, where to go, how to go and even what to wear!
 Tibet Vista is a good tour operator specialized on adventure tours of Tibet and can help making hiking in Tibet an unforgettable experience.

 They’ll be able to show the best sights to see and what routes to take while keeping safe at the same time.
 We highly recommend it, especially when going on a more challenging hike.

 Having the right equipment is essential when hiking in Tibet.
 We don’t advise to be even thinking about climbing that mountain wearing only flip-flops and board shorts – just because one has just flown in from India doesn’t mean that s/he can keep the same clothes!
 Invest in some decent trekking gear, including solid, waterproof boots, pants, and jacket, and walking poles are an extremely good idea.

 It’s impossible to boast the world’s highest mountain unless one is pretty high up!
 One of the biggest dangers in hiking in Tibet is the altitude, and altitude sickness is a very real and life-threatening danger.
 Whenever trekking at any height (which will happen in Tibet) it is necessary to ascend gradually and acclimatize to the pressure, and watch out for any kind of nausea or feeling unwell.

 Take things easy, rest often and don’t push yourself too hard.
 It’s far too risky, so stay at a comfortable pace!